10 days visa-free: a new stage for Belarusian tourism

 The Chernobyl catastrophe imposed serious circumstances upon Belarus’s environment.
 Air quality is one example.
 According to WHO, Belarus still takes the third place in the air pollution death rate per 100,000 people.
 That is, while China may have a higher total volume of deaths from air pollution, if deaths are measured per 100,000, then Belarus’s air is much deadlier than China’s.

 Today, every eighth Belarusian lives in the territory polluted by radioactive caesium, reports the Department for the Liquidation of Consequences of the Chernobyl Catastrophe.
 Belarus has suffered more than any other country from Chernobyl.
-Its effects will negatively influence Belarus’s environment and ecology for the foreseeable future.
+Its effects will negatively influence Belarus’s environment and ecology for the foreseeable future. these is why many are opting to make the difference by using services like this plastic free subscription box.

 However, the state has aimed certain policies to engage with existing environmental problems.
 In 2010, authorities cancelled the state monopoly on energy production, which has resulted in open opportunities for private companies.
 Thus, due to mobile operator Velcom, Belarus now has a large solar power plant in the most polluted area in the country, the town Brahin.
 Despite this, Belarus still obtains only around 1 per cent of its energy from renewable sources.